 NEW NON-DOMESTIC TARIFFS

-Biomass: the three current biomass tariff bands will be replaced with a single tariff, which will be subject to tiering.
-The Tier 1 tariff will be set at 2.91p/kWh and the Tier 2 tariff at 2.05p/kWh.
-Each plant will have a tier threshold equivalent to a 35% load factor.
+Biomass: the three current biomass tariff bands are replaced with a single tariff, which will be subject to tiering.
+The Tier 1 tariff is set at 2.96p/kWh and the Tier 2 tariff at 2.08p/kWh.
+Each plant has a tier threshold equivalent to a 35% load factor.

-Solar Thermal: systems will remain eligible for support under the scheme at 10.28p/kWh and the capacity limit of 200kW will continue to apply.
+Solar Thermal: 10.44p/kWh and the capacity limit of 200kW will continue to apply.

 Tariff guarantees will be introduced providing investors with greater certainty regarding their tariffs earlier in the project cycle, for: